editicalu/nordselect/README.md

 To select a server without waiting to long, we use the following method:

 - Take all possible servers with the given filters.
-- Take the 10 servers with the least load.
+- Take the one with the least load.
-- Ping these servers and take the fastest one.

 If you think you have a better selection procedure, please let me know by opening an issue.
+I'm thinking about adding ping tests to the ones with the least load.